UPDATE : 17 November 2025 - 20:30

 Saturday, September 23, on the occasion of the European Heritage Days.
 Director Epifani: we will open once a month.

-Naples, 21 September 2023 – On Saturday, the Royal Palace of Naples will open the Furniture Deposit to the public for the first time in the space called Foriera, on the occasion of the GEP (European Heritage Days).
+Naples, September 21, 2023 - On Saturday, the Royal Palace of Naples will open its furniture storage facility in the space called Foriera to the public for the first time, on the occasion of the European Heritage Days (EHD).

 The Foriera Deposit, located beneath the Cortile del Belvedere, occupies the spaces formerly used for Navy service and connected at the time to the military dock below.
 Later they were used as a “warehouse” and as a place to store paintings.